 Previous full-time positions have included:

-- Manager of State Government Affairs (2006-2012) for Huntington Ingalls Industries, parent company of Newport News Shipbuilding, Virginia’s largest industrial concern and government contractor.
-He continued to represent the yard through 2017 as a contract lobbyist.
+- Manager of State Government Affairs (2006-2017) for Huntington Ingalls Industries, parent company of Newport News Shipbuilding, Virginia’s largest industrial concern and government contractor.

 - Vice President for Public Policy of the Virginia Chamber of Commerce (2002-2005), serving as the chief lobbyist for Virginia’s premier statewide business advocacy group.